Francisco Mejía Player Props: Rays vs. Royals

 Francisco Mejía At The Plate

-- Mejia is batting .213 with 10 doubles, three home runs and six walks.
+- Mejia is batting .220 with 10 doubles, four home runs and six walks.

-- Mejia has picked up a hit in 21 of 40 games this year, with multiple hits six times.
+- In 54.8% of his 42 games this season, Mejia has picked up at least one hit.
+He's also had six multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.